Jack’s been in touch with his HO scale layout 13×8.

 Thanks for looking and thanks to Alistair for the blog.
 It’s been great to follow along and see what others are doing.

-A huge thanks to Jack – wonderful pics and a wonderful narrative too.
+A huge thanks to Jack for sharing HO scale layout 13×8 – wonderful pics and a wonderful narrative too.

-Over the years, the blog has gsathered quite a collection of HO scale layouts.
+Over the years, the blog has gathered quite a collection of HO scale layouts.

 Long may it continue!